okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/enable-and-verify/index.md

 ### Verify the Event Hook

-You must verify the Event Hook to prove your external service controls the endpoint.
+You must verify the Event Hook to prove that your external service controls the endpoint.
 See [One-Time Verification Request](/docs/concepts/event-hooks/#one-time-verification-request) for further information on this process.

 To complete the one-time verification of the Event Hook: